AzonInc/Doorman/docs/automation/ring-to-open.md

 :::

 ::: info Ring To Open Confirmation
-If you enable this setting, your apartment doorbell will ring whenever you enable the `Ring To Open` automation.
+If you enable this setting, your apartment doorbell will ring whenever you enable the `Ring To Open` automation via command.
 :::

 ::: info Ring To Open Delay